-The Africa Scholars Forum serves many functions, including building a more formal educational presence around African studies, providing a collaborative hub for work on Africa at UMass Boston, and facilitating among Africanist faculty shared resources and existing initiatives in African Studies in a convened, organized, institutional space.
+The Africa Scholars Forum serves many functions, including building a more formal educational presence around Africana studies, providing a collaborative hub for work on Africa at UMass Boston, and facilitating among Africanist faculty shared resources and existing initiatives in Africana Studies in a convened, organized, institutional space.

 Goals and Objectives